D0ctro/Portfolio/Projects/DeliveryDriver - Unity/README.md

 ## Improvements

 The game was only a start to get to know Unity and get comfortable with using scripts and objects.
-But for further improvement I could..
+For further improvement, I could:

-- Add a timer that stops once every package has been delivered
+- Add a timer that stops once every package has been delivered.
-- put the tracked time in a leaderboard and make yourself able to beat your own times
+- Put the tracked time in a leaderboard and make yourself able to beat your own times.
-- Give the player Lifes that they lose under certain conditions making them restart the level
+- Give the player Lives that they lose under certain conditions, making them restart the level.
-- add more obstacles that might slow you down or make you lose said lifes
+- Add more obstacles that might slow you down or make you lose said lives.

-Those improvements could help make somebody enjoy this little game for longer and would help better my programming skills.
+These improvements could help make somebody enjoy this little game for longer and would help better my programming skills.